Difference Between Industry and Sector

-|1) Primary Sector – includes agriculture, forestry etc.
+|1) Primary Sector – includes agriculture, forestry, etc.|

-3) Tertiary Sector – Support services like Banking, transportation etc.
+3) Tertiary Sector – Support services like Banking, transportation, etc.

-4) Quaternary Sector – Education, Research etc.
+4) Quaternary Sector – Education, Research, etc.

-|Examples||Industry example is like the financial sector that can be broken down into various other industries like asset management companies or life insurance companies or brokerage firms.||Let’s take an example of the basic or raw materials sector which is the segment of the economy in which the firms or the companies deals in the business activity of processing, exploration, and selling of those basic materials like silver, gold or aluminum, which are used by the other sectors of that economy.|
+|Examples||An industry example is a financial sector, which can be broken down into other industries like asset management, life insurance, or brokerage firms.||Let us take an example of the basic or raw materials sector, which is the segment of the economy in which the firms or the companies deal in the business activity of processing, exploration, and selling of those basic materials like silver, gold, or aluminum, used by the other sectors of that economy.|

-It can be concluded that industry is a narrower term and is a subset of the wider term which is known as the sector.
-Economists and the Investors, study those sectors and industries with an objective of understanding it better, which industry or sector will contribute to the growth and progress of the whole economy and which among them will prove to be highly profitable.
+We can conclude that industry is a narrower term and a subset of the broader term known as the sector.
+Therefore, economists and investors study those sectors and industries to understand better which industry or sector will contribute to the growth and progress of the whole economyEconomyAn economy comprises individuals, commercial entities, and the government involved in the production, distribution, exchange, and consumption of products and services in a society. and which will prove to be highly profitable.

 Further, one can also compare the firms or the companies operating in a particular industry to identify which firm or the company will provide or expect to generate the returns to the investors.